-First world countries have the largest footprint because they tend to use more energy:
+First-world countries have the largest footprint because they tend to use more energy:

-If we want to avoid the worst effects of climate change (and not raise global temperatures more than 2℃) the average global carbon footprint per year needs to drop under 2 tons by 2050.
+If we want to avoid the worst effects of climate change (and not raise global temperatures by more than 2℃) the average global carbon footprint per year needs to drop under 2 tons by 2050.

 So we’re pretty far off!
-But don’t worry, at the end of the article we’ll give you some tools to start reducing your footprint.
+But don’t worry, at the end of the article, we’ll give you some tools to start reducing your footprint.

 Normally you would have to fill out a pretty long questionnaire, with lots of specific information about your power usage and how much you travel.
 It might take about 10 minutes or so.

-But, here at CarbonClick we think that’s too long.
+But here at CarbonClick, we think that’s too long.

 We’re all about making climate action simple.